trigaten/Learn_Prompting/docs/basics/chain_of_thought.md

 </div>

-The main idea of CoT is that by showing the LLM few shot examples where the reasoning process is explained by in the example, the LLM will also show the reasoning process when answering the prompt.
+The main idea of CoT is that by showing the LLM few shot examples where the reasoning process is explained in the example, the LLM will also show the reasoning process when answering the prompt.
 This explanation of reasoning often leads to more accurate results.